Test Center Requirements

 CLEP welcomes test centers that can meet the following requirements:

-- Accredited by a recognized educational agency or association.
+- If housed at an institution of higher education or a secondary school, is accredited by a recognized educational agency or association.

 - Able to administer a minimum of 50 CLEP exams per year.